NXP/nxmw/demos/nx/ecdh/readme.md

 App   :INFO :ex_sss_ecdh Example Success !!!...
 App   :INFO :

 App   :INFO :ECDH with ephemeral keypair.
-Export shared secrect to keyobject. sss   :WARN :Keyid's 254 and 255 are used for ephemeral keys. sss   :WARN :Key is already present at these locations.
+Export shared secret to keyobject. sss   :WARN :Keyid's 254 and 255 are used for ephemeral keys. sss   :WARN :Key is already present at these locations.
 No new key is created App   :INFO :ECDH own Keypair 254